 Adding oil is simple, fill the oil through the dipstick tube.
 Some dipstick tubes may be small and awkwardly located, if that’s the case you’ll need a funnel (MacGyver funnel – cut the base off a plastic drinking bottle).
-When filling oil just remember to add a little and recheck oil level, repeat until the oil level reaches the upper mark on the dipstick.
+When filling oil just remember to add a little and recheck the oil level, repeat until the oil level reaches the upper mark on the dipstick.

 Adding too much all at once will cause the dipstick to read over the full mark.
 Overfilling is a common error and most think it can’t hurt any, but they are wrong.

 While too much oil is better than too little, too much can still cause some problems.
-From empty most mower engines won’t hold more than .65 of a quart.
-Ideally a mower should get a tune-up once a year, that includes an oil change.
+From empty, most mower engines won’t hold more than .65 of a quart.
+Ideally, a mower should get a tune-up once a year, which includes an oil change.
 I wrote a complete post with pics and instructions on the subject and you can check it out here.

 You’ll also find a video on “Mower tune-up” here.

 Symptoms associated with too much oil include: